snk11/lem-in/README.md

 # USAGE

-to make the exe file:
+to make the exe file called lem-in: make
-make